Alpha House Listed on the National Register of Historic Places

 About the author

 Brian Williams: Initiated into Gamma Lambda Chapter in the Fall of 2008.
-He serves as the Treasurer and Chapter Historian.
+He serves as the Chapter Historian and is a Co-Chair of the Midwestern Region Historical Commission.
 Brother Williams has a BA in Psychology from the University of Michigan, Ann Arbor, and a M.Ed in Instructional Technology from Wayne State University.

 0 Comments